apalii/apalii.test.app/README.md

 #### Setting up Nginx webserver
-It is time to set up a proxy webserver for our Django app.
+It is time to set up a proxy webserver for our python app.
 I decided to take nginx which is one of the most robust web servers and is considered as a best practice when it comes to deployment to production environment.
 Nginx will proxy all incomming requests to our application which is going to be served